Buhari, Minister sued over alleged lopsided FCTA appointments

 By Ikechukwu Nnochiri

-An Abuja based constitutional lawyer, Mr. Maxwel Opara, has instituted a case against President Muhammadu Buhari over alleged violation of Federal Character Act in recent appointments at the Federal Capital Territory Administration, FCTA.
+An Abuja based constitutional lawyer, Mr. Maxwell Opara, has instituted a case against President Muhammadu Buhari over alleged violation of Federal Character Act in recent appointments at the Federal Capital Territory Administration, FCTA.

 The Plaintiff, in the suit he filed before the Federal High Court sitting in Abuja, alleged that contrary to constitutional provisions, persons recently appointed as Permanent Secretaries, Executive Secretaries, Personal Aides and Directors at the FCTA, were all from the northern region of the country.